ihsn/SDCPractice/_build/html/_sources/anon_methods.rst.txt

 groups is easier if all groups – except maybe the last group of remainders – have the same size.
 This is the case in the implementation in *sdcMicro* as it is not possible to have groups of different sizes.
-Example 5.16 shows how to use the function microaggregation() in *sdcMicro*. [#foot49]_ The default group size is 3 but the user can specify any desired group size.
+:numref:`code516` shows how to use the function microaggregation() in *sdcMicro*. [#foot49]_ The default group size is 3 but the user can specify any desired group size.
 Choice of group size depends on the homogeneity within the groups and the required level of protection.